Dior Angus: Return to non-League

 He joined National League club Altrincham in June 2023, where manager Phil Parkinson looked to add competition for striker Regan Linney.
 He scored four goals, providing five assists in 38 appearances before being released at the end of the 2023–24 campaign following Altrincham's defeat to Bromley in the play-off semi-finals.

 On 19 June 2024, he dropped down two divisions to sign with Southern League Premier Division Central side AFC Telford United after Kevin Wilkin admitted he had previously made several unsuccessful attempts to sign him.

 On 12 October 2024, Angus joined National League North side Southport.
 He scored five goals in 33 league games in the 2024–25 season.

 On 25 July 2025, he joined Northern Premier League Division One West club Bootle.
+On 19 November 2025, Angus announced his retirement.

 Style of play

-Angus is a forward who describes his style of play as being about "goals, pace [and] work rate".
+Angus was a forward who described his style of play as being about "goals, pace [and] work rate".